OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/case_recorders.rst

 Recording Your Inputs and Outputs
 =====================================

-The previous section showed you how you can record output from OpenMDAO using a case recorder.
-This next lesson will show you the available case recorders in more detail.
+In the previous example, we showed how to use a `DOEdriver` to vary parameters and reference the recorder values for parameters and responses using the `case_input` and `case_output` variable trees.
+Another way to record information is with `CaseRecorders`.
+By default, `CaseRecorders` will record as much information about a case as possible.

 OpenMDAO contains the following case recorders: